CaiCharley/NodeComputing/README.md

 The script takes three arguments:
 * --project: The name of the project folder
 * --name: The name of the job array
+* --run: Bypass slurm array and submit a single job.
+Useful for interactive session testing.
+Index starts at 1.
 * -s: Flag whether to submit the job.
 Otherwise only updates grid file
 * -g: Flag whether to submit the job without updating grid file
 * -r: Flag whether to remove output logs of successfully completed jobs